Frequently asked questions about oral and maxillofacial surgery treatments:

 The anatomical structure of a child, and even that of an adolescent, is very different to that of an adult.
 The various parts of the facial skeleton and the soft tissue are not yet fully developed.
 Therefore, paediatric maxillofacial surgery requires special techniques.

 The maxillofacial surgeon partially or completely removes the affected gland.
-The Maxillofacial Institute has developed a new, minimally invasive approach to removing parotid gland tumours which does not leave any scarring.
+The Maxillofacial Institute has developed a new, minimally invasive approach to removing parotid gland tumours which does not leave any scarring, in addition, we preserve the subcutaneous adipose muscle-aponeurotic flap to reduce the sinking of the operated area and reduce the incidence of Frey's syndrome (cutaneous sweating of the surgical bed when eating).

 If you notice a lump or maxillofacial ulcer in the maxillofacial region that lasts for more than 15 days, you should consult a maxillofacial surgeon.